 When it’s showtime, you’ll be invited into the theatre section of the pub, at the back.
 The magicians are high energy, very funny, and put on an incredible show.
 Often, they’ll also have a live music act following the magic show.

-The M Shed, free of charge, puts on an immersive, interesting display for casual city-strollers to come and learn more about the past, present, and future of Bristol.
+The M Shed, free of charge, puts on an immersive, interesting display for both casual and enthused city strollers to come and learn more about the past, present, and future of Bristol.

-From a WWI bomb shelter to an original Banksy, the visually-led exhibitions are supported with plenty of facts and insight to the city.
-The tours, run by highly knowledgable locals, are also worth signing up for.
+From a WWI bomb shelter to an original Banksy, the visually-led exhibitions are supported with plenty of facts and insight into the city.
+The tours, run by highly knowledgeable locals, are also worth signing up for.
 And be sure to check out the Aardman exhibition: the famous animation studio responsible for Wallace and Gromit.

 You can spend hours wandering around this lively, colorful museum.
 Perfect, in particular, if the weather is a little patchy.

 Somerset is world-famous for its cider.
-Thatchers, the global brand, is just the tip of the iceberg when it comes to the sweet-tasting, stomach-soothing brew that’s everyone’s’ favorite summer drink.
+Thatchers, the global brand, is just the tip of the iceberg when it comes to the sweet-tasting, stomach-satisfying brew that’s everyone’s favorite summer drink.

 Throw into the mix the explosion of artisanal, craft breweries across the U.K. since the late 00s, and you have an entire world of ales, beers, and ciders to enjoy, all vying to touch your lips and spill their flavor.

 Many tours, often run by self-proclaimed enthusiasts, operate around Bristol.
 Some will take you to known craft pubs, and others will take you directly to the breweries.
 All offer fascinating insight, a smidge of quirk and humor, and plenty of tasting!